Want to know some facts about Finland? This article will help you fill in the gaps in your knowledge about this Scandinavian country.

 Conventional wisdom would have it that the Italians and Spanish are big coffee drinkers, and this is true.
 But the Finnish drink more than both of those countries!

 Finland has an even better record in the World Rally championship.
-Seven Finnish drivers have won a total of fourteen championships, although the last one was back in 2002.
+Eight Finnish drivers have won a total of fourteen championships, with the last one in 2022.

 Still, considering the small population, one thing’s clear, Finns are demons behind the wheel!